BazkieBumpercar/GameplayFootball/README.md

 ## Gameplay Football
-Football game, a fork of discontinued [GameplayFootball]() written by [Bastiaan Konings Schuiling](http://www.properlydecent.com/).
+Football game, a fork of discontinued [GameplayFootball](https://github.com/BazkieBumpercar/GameplayFootball) written by [Bastiaan Konings Schuiling](http://www.properlydecent.com/).

 In 2019, Google Brain team picked up a game and created a Reinforcement Learning environment based on it - [Google Research Football](https://github.com/google-research/football).
-They made some improvements to the game, updated the libraries, but threw away everything (e.g. menus) that was not necessary for their task.
+They made some improvements to the game, updated the libraries, but threw away everything (e.g. menus, audio effects, etc.) that was not necessary for their task.

 The goal of this repository is to update the existing code, based on Google Brain's changes (see `google_brain` branch) and other forks, and make it compiling and running on as many platforms as possible.
 PRs are always welcome.